polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 		/// # Arguments
 		///
 		/// * `multisig_account` - The multisig account ID.
-		/// * `call` - The dispatchable call to be executed.
+		/// * `call_or_hash` - The enum having the call or the hash of the call to be approved and executed later.
 		///
 		/// # Errors
 		///